Stone–Wales defect

+Skeletal structures for the conversion of naphthalene into fulvalene, highlighting the Stone–Wales defect rearrangement details.

 A Stone–Wales defect is a crystallographic defect that involves the change of connectivity of two π-bonded carbon atoms, leading to their rotation by 90° with respect to the midpoint of their bond.
 The reaction commonly involves conversion between a naphthalene-like structure into a fulvalene-like structure, that is, two rings that share an edge vs two separate rings that have vertices bonded to each other.

+Skeletal structures for the conversion of pyrene by a Stone–Wales defect rearrangement.

 Stone–Wales defect in 2D silica (HBS, middle) and graphene (bottom): model and TEM images.